facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 All the scenarios we have briefly seen so far could be approached differently by thinking about one of PHP's new features.
 Although other languages have supported Enumerations for a long time, they will only be available in PHP from version 8.1.
-And it's a fact that [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values) offer other interesting implementation possibilities.
+And it is a fact that [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values) offer other interesting implementation possibilities.
 Maybe some ways to reconsider the use of constants too.
 Take a look at the following code:

 ```php